 “I realize that my crosses have been permitted and willed by You, my God, to teach me to trust in You in spite of everything.

 “O God, be my sole strength in fear, weakness, and distress; be my confidant, or rather my confidence.
 Divine Guest, dwelling within me, on the throne of my heart, abide with me as my protector; You alone have dominion and power over my whole being; You alone are its love!

 “Why should I worry or fear?
 All is Yours, O God, and You will take care of my wants and provide for them.
 You are infinite Love, and You love the works of Your hands more than they can know and love themselves.
 Who would dare question Your power, or the loving, providential care You bestow on Your creatures from all eternity, and with the efficacy of Your love?

 “I believe that all You do and permit is for my good and my salvation, and I abandon myself to Your guidance with love and trust, and without anxiety, fear, or calculation” (Bl.
 M. Thérèse Soubiran).

-Art: Partial restoration of Blessed Maria Teresa de Soubiran [1834-1889], photographer unknown, by 1889, meets public domain criteria, from open source material.
+Art for this post on suffering and abandonment: Partial restoration of Blessed Maria Teresa de Soubiran [1834-1889], photographer unknown, by 1889, meets public domain criteria, from open source material.
 Father Gabriel of St. Mary Magdalen, mirror from open source material.